kyubxy/MouseRemoval/README.md

 ### Missing features
 - Custom speed management
-- Key suppression on non windows operating systems (a linux fix is currently being worked on)

 ## Disclaimer
 This is a program that literally manipulates your mouse and blocks keyboard input.
 MouseRemoval isn't designed to be malicious but sometimes shit can hit the fan when you're not looking.
 I take no responsibility for any damages caused by this program.